jensdietrich/dala-spike/README.md

 ## Challenge 2 -- Aliasing

 Invocation local aliasing can be tolerated, but leaking objects to other methods cannot.
-Note that the instrumentation does not deal with variables, but alsways has access with to the actual objects.
-So from the instrumentaion point of view, invocation-local aliasing is transparent.
+Note that the instrumentation does not deal with variables, but always has access to the actual objects.
+So from the instrumentation point of view, invocation-local aliasing is transparent.

 **TODO: double check / discuss**